Building Trust Through Cybersecurity: A Competitive Edge for Mortgage Companies

 For every dollar not spent on prevention, mortgage companies pay $10 to $50 in breach response costs.
 Mr. Cooper's breach alone cost $25 million in direct response.

 • Attract security-conscious borrowers.
 When borrowers compare lenders, the company that can articulate its data protection approach wins trust.
-ABT serves 750+ financial institutions with this approach.
+ABT manages Microsoft 365 tenants for 750+ financial institutions using this approach.

 • Strengthen partner relationships.
 Warehouse lenders extend larger credit lines to partners with documented security programs.
 A strong Secure Score is financial leverage.